awei669/awei669.github.io/_pages/about.md

 <p style="font-size: 15px;" align="justify">
 Hi!
 I am a Ph.D student in DLVC lab from South China University of Technology, supervised by Prof <a href="http://www.dlvc-lab.net/lianwen/Index.html">Lianwen Jin</a>.
 Before that, I obtained a Master's degree in Computer Science with a focus on artificial intelligence from Wuhan University of Technology, 2024, supervised by Associate Prof <a href="http://cst.whut.edu.cn/xygk/szdw/201809/t20180911_876961.shtml">Anna Zhu</a>. <br>
 <br>
-My research interest mainly focus on generating tasks, such as few-shot font generation, handwritten text synthesis.
-If you have any suggestions for cooperation in the above filed, please feel free to contact me.
+My research interest mainly focus on generating tasks, such as Font generation, Handwritten text synthesis.
 </p>